b-riemann/mathieu-cell/README.md

     python main.py figurename.pdf

-This works in some cases, but not all, as some calls to main.py produce multiple PDFs at once.
-When in doubt, just run `make_figures.py` on everything.
+This works in some cases, but not all, as some calls to `main.py` produce multiple PDFs at once.
+When in doubt, just run `make_figures.sh` on everything.

 ## Known issues

 * the `example.opa` file cannot be read directly into OPA sometimes: this is an encoding problem.
-Using dos encoding should fix this in principle -- however, the easiest way is duplicating an existing opa file and copy-pasting the contents.
+Using dos encoding should fix this in principle -- however, the easiest way is duplicating an existing opa file and copy-pasting the example content into that file.

 * in the `FourierCell` sub-module, the sign of the `b1` variable is defined opposite to the case in the paper.
 This is corrected in all PDFs that are generated.

 * likewise in the `FourierCell` sub-module, the sign of the `k1` variable is defined opposite to the case in the paper.
 This is corrected in all PDFs that are generated.

-### internal structure
+## Internal structure

 * `main.py` is a python script that generates PDFs (figures) on demand